Community of place: Constructing place

-The modern globalized world has had impact on the construction of place and the relationship among different places.
-Politicians, financial establishments, engineers and architects are just a few of the occupations we can look at to break down the construction of place.
-When looking at the architecture of a place, we are looking at its material form.
-This material, these structures an architect produces are symbols of the experiences, styles and cultural influence a place had or has on the individual.
-In fact, the architect could as well construct structures to celebrate the history of an area, the achievements of a hero or heroine and complement the surrounding area the structure will be built in.
-By doing so, the architect is creating a look or feel that people can associate with the area.
+The modern globalized world has had an impact on the construction of place and the relationship among different places.
+Politicians, financial establishments, engineers and architects are among the occupations involved in the construction of place.
+The architecture of a place is its material form.
+These structures an architect produces can be symbols of the experiences, styles and cultural influence a place had or has on an individual.
+An architect could also construct structures to celebrate the history of an area, the achievements of a hero or heroine and complement the surrounding area the structure will be built in.
+By doing so, the architect creates a look or feel that people can associate with the area.

 Globalization as well had impact on the social identity of a community, creating competition among all members of the globalized world.
 For example, larger "major cities" tend to be proud of its identity it has generated and will continue to pursue this identity.
 Inspiring smaller cities to pursue this identity as well or one of a new face.
 In this light, politicians and media play a role in constructing the use of land in a geographic area.
 Cities are built and develop cultural meaning that conforms with economic interests.

 People inhabiting a place help with validity and creation of place.
 Individuals assimilate the meaningfulness, functionality, name and identity of a space – especially the more in contact they are with the area.
 The homogeneity of design and architecture of a given neighborhood allows members to identify the class of people as well as name of the area.
 Quite similar to how people address personal occupation by uniform, the sameness of a given area works in a similar fashion.
 This same reasoning occurs with structures that are unique; its individuality stands out so much, people assign meaning and identity to it.
 As stated before, place is not only conceptualized as a location but by the meanings, functionality and qualities people assign to the social stuff that are there.
 "Place-Stratification" is a consequence of such identity creation: public or private, rich or poor, black or white, safe or dangerous, etc.

 The same conceptualization is used on a larger scale; take nationalism or continents for example.
 Africa and Europe are not divided by physical features such as bodies of water or "real" borders.
 Instead, they are divided among Geo-political borders that are impacted by cultural beliefs, social practices and overall homogeneity.
 Although these borders are created through personal whim the consequences of their actions on other places are very real.
 For example, the impacts that imperialism and colonization had on the land and life-style of Natives.